notepadqq/notepadqq/README.md

 Qt
 --
-Notepadqq might work on Qt 5.2, but it's recommended to use Qt 5.3 or later.
-If the newest version isn't available on your distribution, you can use the [online installer](http://www.qt.io/download-open-source) to get the latest libraries and install them into your home directory (`$HOME/Qt`).
+If the latest Qt version is not available on your distribution, you can use the [online installer](http://www.qt.io/download-open-source) to get the latest libraries and install them into your home directory (`$HOME/Qt`).
 Notepadqq will automatically use them.

 Distribution Packages
 ---------------------